Pylons/pyramid/docs/glossary.rst

      use.

    lineage
-     An ordered sequence of objects based on a ":term:`location` -aware" context.
-The lineage of any given :term:`context` is composed of itself, its parent, its parent's parent, and so on.
-     The order of the sequence is context-first, then the parent of the context, then its parent's parent, and so on.
-The parent of an object in a lineage is available as its ``__parent__`` attribute.
+     An ordered sequence of objects based on a ":term:`location` -aware" resource.
+The lineage of any given :term:`resource` is composed of itself, its parent, its parent's parent, and so on.
+The order of the sequence is resource-first, then the parent of the resource, then its parent's parent, and so on.
+The parent of a resource in a lineage is available as its ``__parent__`` attribute.

    root factory
      The "root factory" of an :app:`Pyramid` application is called